DESTINIES - THE VOICE OF SCIENCE FICTION

 Classic episodes left click to play or right click and select "save as" to download

-August 30, 1991 The Destinies Soundtrack Spotlight shines on James Horner's score for "The Rocketeer."
-Learn how NASA's Magellan spacecraft was able to provide a detailed map of the surface of Venus.
-On the Destinies Radio Theater, "He Finds Silver" in part 2 of "The Adventures of the Lone Ranger."
+September 20, 1991 The Destinies Soundtrack Spotlight shines on Alan Silvestri's score for "Back to the Future Part II."
+Learn about biomass burning in an installment of NASA's "The Space Story."
+On the Destinies Radio Theater, "He Helps the Colonel's Son," in episode 4 of "The Adventures of the Lone Ranger."

 Curtain Up!
 July 20, 1986 The soundtrack to "Mel Brooks' History of the World Part I" is featured, including dialogue and music from the movie.
 In addition, the show features songs by Mel Brooks and composer John Morris from some of their earlier collaborations, including "The Producers," "The Twelve Chairs," and "Blazing Saddles."